mfkiwl/openCologne-PCIE/README.md

   <img width="40%" src="0.doc/images/PCIE-interop-with-RPI5.png">
 </p>

-In the final step, we intend to test them inside PC host, using both "Slot" and M.2 connectivity options.
+In the final step, we intend to test them inside a Linux PC, using both "Slot" and M.2 connectivity options.
 For additional detail, please jump to [1.pcb/README.md](1.pcb/README.md)

 --------------------